enzo-project/enzo-e/parameters-list.rst

     }

-Field and Particle groups can analagously be defined in the respective Field and Particle parameter groups:
+Field and Particle groups can analogously be defined in the respective Field and Particle parameter groups:

 ::